 INSIGHTS FROM THE BURN

 - It helped me become even more glaringly aware of my insignificance on the planet.
-I find this thrilling.
+Thrilling.
 Generally, I’m happy with the work I put into the world.
-No false modesty here.
 But realistically, not long after I die, my work will fade from view.
-Beyond, say, my great-grandchildren, if they ever come to be, I’m dust on this plane.
-Dust to dust.
+Beyond, say, my great-grandchildren, if they ever come to be, I’m dust to dust.

 - Privacy is powerful energy to harness.
 One of my favourite things about being alive is the fleeting intimacy of events.
 Me.
 You.
 A moment only we shared.
 Gone.
 God, I love that compression of the sacred and the mundane.
 I like knowing that most everything will never happen again.
 So let it go.